brandongregory/dndhelp/src/5e-build-guides/utility-cantrips-ranked.md

 Mage Hand is pretty widely available to Artificers, Bards, Sorcerers, Warlocks, and Wizards.
 There are a lot of situations where you either can’t reach something or don’t want to stick your hand in something.
 Mage Hand can be useful for picking up the keys to your jail cell, holding a bucket above a door, checking for traps, or doing something like pulling two levers at the same time.

 Some feats or classes allow you to make your Mage Hand invisible: the Telekinetic feat, and the Arcane Trickster subclass for Rogue.
-Having an invisible Mage Hand is extremely useful and allows for some very creative applications.
+Having an invisible Mage Hand is extremely useful and allows for some creative applications.

 ## 1. Guidance